oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 ### Bonus Exercise: Leveraging Parameterization

 You might have noticed that we have parameterized the router name and expected router ID in the above test cases using variables.
-This enables us to easily adapt the test to a different envirnment: We can easily run the test on the other router (r2), and check for a different neighbor IP address (10.0.0.1) by overwriting the defined variables values on the command line using the `-v VAR:VALUE` command line arg:
+This enables us to easily adapt the test to a different envirnment: We can easily re-run the test on the other router (r2) and this check for a different neighbor IP address (10.0.0.1) by overwriting the defined variables values on the command line using the `-v VAR:VALUE` command line options.
+Please give it a go:

 ```
 # robot -v device:r2 -v nbr_id:10.0.0.1 02-simple.robot